Is there such a thing as an Accor Credit Card?

 Being limited to credit cards which earn American Express Rewards points means that the only premium card comes with a whopping £450 annual fee.
 HOWEVER for some people (including me) the numerous benefits of this card actually result in it being surprisingly good value.
 What is this card?

 - American Express Platinum Card (reviewed here): As I mentioned, this card comes with both a £450 annual fee and a whole host of benefits.
-The sign-up bonus of 30,000 points (which can be increased to 35,000 points using this link) when you spend £2,000 on the card in the first 3 months is worth between £175 and £350 depending on how they’re redeemed.
+The sign-up bonus of 30,000 points (which can be increased to 35,000 points using this link and scrolling down to the correct card) when you spend £2,000 on the card in the first 3 months is worth between £175 and £350 depending on how they’re redeemed.
 You’ll also receive:

 - International Travel Insurance for the whole family (this could save at least £150 per year!)